 Top: With its 3-car garage space (two side entry and one front facing) this 5-bedroom, 3.5-bath luxury Country style home allows for lots of space to put cars (in addition to the two adjacent streets on a corner lot).
 Bottom: The floor plan shows that you can run the driveway in one of two directions, or both if you like (Plan #153-1021)!

 Some Alone Time

 Ever been in the backyard enjoying the weather when you hear your neighbors arguing loudly on one side of you and kids screaming on a trampoline on the other side?
 Not on a corner lot.
 You will have one neighbor, but because your lot has no bordering property on the other side, you’ll have the pleasure of reading that book in your lawn chair and catching some rays—all in peace on that side of the house.
 You’ll just have to make sure you have a privacy planting or other barrier at the edge of the property to shield you from the sidewalk and street on that side.

 Challenging Yard Function

-This 4-bedroom, 3-bath, 2-half-bath Shingle style home (top) has an awkward layout for a corner lot.
+Top: This 4-bedroom, 3-bath, 2-half-bath Shingle-style home has an awkward layout for a corner lot.
 The front door faces the corner, and the garage doors face the front of the house.
-The solution was to build a wraparound front porch to "ease" the home's entry point and create a courtyard of sorts in front of the garage, then run the driveway off the the left side of the corner lot (House Plan #161-1038).
-This 3-bedroom, 3-bath Southwest style home (bottom) has a roundabout driveway that connects with the side entry garage at the rear left of the house.
-The landscaped fountain in the turnaround portion of the driveway is separated and feels apart from the rest of the home's landscaping (House Plan 136-1031).
+The solution was to build a wraparound front porch to "ease" the home's entry point and create a courtyard of sorts in front of the garage, then run the driveway off the left side of the corner lot (Plan #161-1038).
+Bottom: This 3-bedroom, 3-bath Southwest style home (bottom) has a roundabout driveway that connects with the side entry garage at the rear left of the house.
+The landscaped fountain in the turnaround portion of the driveway is separated and feels apart from the rest of the home's landscaping (Plan 136-1031).